-- Salt the Earth: Luthor's last-ditch plan should he die was effectively bring Metropolis around everyone's ears and having its remains ravaged by robots and hallucinogenic gas.
+- Salt the Earth: Luthor's last-ditch plan should he die was to effectively bring Metropolis down around everyone's ears and having its remains ravaged by robots and hallucinogenic gas.

 - Taking You with Me: When Superman goes to confront Luthor, he has his finger on a button, vowing to bring Metropolis down with him, declaring that he decides if Metropolis lives or dies.

-- Trash the Set: While Metropolis got wrecked earlier between Invasion! and The Death of Superman, this is the first time a major location was ravaged on such a devastating scale that wouldn't be seen again until Batman: No Man's Land about four years later.
-Metropolis wouldn't be rebuilt until after Zero Hour!
+- Trash the Set: While Metropolis got wrecked earlier between Invasion! and The Death of Superman, this is the first time it was ravaged on such a devastating scale.
+Metropolis wouldn't be rebuilt until after Zero Hour: Crisis in Time!.